FoxinTale/GenSpark-Projects/Readme.md

 ## Spring Boot
 	### Spring Boot Demo
 	The first program written in spring Boot. (by me, anyways).

+	### Simple Spring Boot Demo App
+	An application that shows utilising Spring Boot at a basic level, and utilising in-built lists instead of a database.

 ## Spring-Core
 	The basics relating to Java Spring Core module.

 	### Example one (spring)
 	Shows the basics of using Spring's beans using an XML based configuration system.

 	### Example two:
 	Shows the basics of using Annotation and Config based Bean Config.